Home » Articles » Customers vs consumers: Key differences between the two groups

 Who is a consumer?

-Based on the term, consumers are the one who uses the products and services of a company.
-They are known as the end-user of any goods available in the market.
+According to the term, consumers are the ones who use a company’s products and services.
+They are known as the end-users of any goods available in the market.

-While there is a possibility that customers will not use the product or service they paid for, a consumer utilizes the goods for their own needs.
+While customers may not use the product or service they paid for, consumers utilize the goods for their own needs.

 Businesses find consumers to be useful as they can judge and analyze the quality of a product.
 Consumer behavior models can also be used to identify what is currently in demand.